pytorch/vision/docs/source/models_new.rst

     mask = normalized_masks[0, class_to_idx["dog"]]
     to_pil_image(mask).show()

-The classes that the pre-trained model outputs are the following can be found on `weights.meta["categories"]`.
-The output format of the models is illustrated in :ref:`_semantic_seg_output`.
+The classes of the pre-trained model outputs can be found at ``weights.meta["categories"]``.
+The output format of the models is illustrated in :ref:`semantic_seg_output`.

 Table of all available semantic segmentation weights